Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 Down Jacket Pockets are a good idea

-Cinch Cords on hoods and Waist
+Cinch Cords and Fit

 Conch cord on the waist of down jacket